Coulson Aviation

 Coulson Aviation is an aviation company headquartered in Port Alberni, British Columbia, Canada.
-The company's fleet specialises in air tankers used for aerial firefighting.
+The company's fleet specializes in air tankers used for aerial firefighting.
 It operates in Canada, the United States, Australia and Chile.

 The company operates both fixed-wing and rotary-wing aircraft.
-The company's operations included helicopter logging, forest fire suppression, power-line construction, airliner passenger, transport, and other industrial heavy lift operations.
-Coulson Aviation (USA) Inc. is a subsidiary of Coulson Aircrane Ltd. Coulson Aviation contract rotary and fixed-wing aircraft to Australia and the US from Canada.
+The company's operations included helicopter logging, wildfire suppression, power-line construction, airliner passenger, transport, and other industrial heavy lift operations.
+Coulson Aviation (USA) Inc. is a subsidiary of Coulson Aircrane Ltd. Currently, Coulson Aviation contracts rotary and fixed-wing aircraft to Australia and the US from Canada.